-The type of stone in this particular project is travertine, so to clean other types of stone, such as marble or limestone, check the product suitability.
-If possible, contact the original supplier for advice on the correct products to use.
+The type of stone in this particular project is travertine, so if you're cleaning marble or another type of stone like limestone, check the product suitability and if possible, contact the original supplier for advice on the correct products to use.
+From deep cleaning stone floors to how and why to seal natural stone tiled floors, we have all the know-how and instructions for you to follow below.

 How to clean stone floors